kranthiB/tech-pulse/docs/gen-ai/rag.md

 ##### 11. Document Augmentation through Question Generation for Enhanced Retrieval

+This technique enhances document retrieval within a vector database by generating additional questions related to each text fragment.
+By incorporating these questions, the system improves the standard retrieval process, increasing the likelihood of identifying relevant documents to serve as context for generative question answering.

+###### Key Components

+1. **PDF Processing and Text Chunking**: Processes PDF documents and divides them into manageable text fragments for efficient analysis.
+2. **Question Augmentation**: Utilizes OpenAI's language models to generate relevant questions at both the document and fragment levels.
+3. **Vector Store Creation**: Encodes documents and generated questions into a vector store using OpenAI's embedding model and FAISS for similarity search.
+4. **Retrieval and Answer Generation**: Leverages FAISS to retrieve the most relevant documents and uses the provided context to generate accurate answers.

+###### Benefits of This Approach

+1. **Enhanced Retrieval Process**: Improves the probability of retrieving the most relevant documents from the vector store for a given query.
+2. **Flexible Context Adjustment**: Supports dynamic adjustment of the context window size for both documents and individual fragments, catering to diverse query requirements.
+3. **High-Quality Language Understanding**: Employs OpenAI's advanced language models for generating meaningful questions and producing precise answers, ensuring a robust retrieval mechanism.

 -----

 #### Advanced Retrieval Methods

 ##### 12. Fusion Retrieval in Document Search

+Traditional retrieval methods often rely on either semantic understanding (vector-based) or keyword matching (BM25).
+Each approach has its strengths and weaknesses.
+Fusion retrieval aims to combine these methods to create a more robust and accurate retrieval system that can handle a wider range of queries effectively.

+###### Key Components

+1. **PDF Processing and Text Chunking**: Prepares documents for analysis by splitting them into manageable chunks.
+2. **Vector Store Creation**: Utilizes FAISS and OpenAI embeddings to build a vector-based semantic retrieval system.
+3. **BM25 Index Creation**: Implements a keyword-based retrieval system using the BM25 algorithm.
+4. **Custom Fusion Retrieval Function**: Combines vector-based and keyword-based retrieval methods to enhance search capabilities.

+###### Benefits of This Approach

+1. **Improved Retrieval Quality**: By combining semantic and keyword-based search, the system can capture both conceptual similarity and exact keyword matches.
+2. **Flexibility**: The α parameter allows for adjusting the balance between vector and keyword search based on specific use cases or query types.
+3. **Robustness**: The combined approach can handle a wider range of queries effectively, mitigating weaknesses of individual methods.
+4. **Customizability**: The system can be easily adapted to use different vector stores or keyword-based retrieval methods.

 ![FRR](https://raw.githubusercontent.com/kranthiB/tech-pulse/main/images/rag/0009-FFR.png)

 -----

 ##### 13. Intelligent Reranking

+The primary motivation for reranking in RAG systems is to overcome limitations of initial retrieval methods, which often rely on simpler similarity metrics.
+Reranking allows for more sophisticated relevance assessment, taking into account nuanced relationships between queries and documents that might be missed by traditional retrieval techniques.
+This process aims to enhance the overall performance of RAG systems by ensuring that the most relevant information is used in the generation phase.

+#### Key Components

+1. **Initial Retriever**: Often a vector store using embedding-based similarity search.
+2. **Reranking Model**: This can be either:
+    * A Large Language Model (LLM) for scoring relevance
+    * A Cross-Encoder model specifically trained for relevance assessment
+3. **Scoring Mechanism**: A method to assign relevance scores to documents
+4. **Sorting and Selection Logic**: To reorder documents based on new scores

+#### Benefits of this Approach

+1. **Improved Relevance**: By using more sophisticated models, reranking can capture subtle relevance factors.
+2. **Flexibility**: Different reranking methods can be applied based on specific needs and resources.
+3. **Enhanced Context Quality**: Providing more relevant documents to the RAG system improves the quality of generated responses.
+4. **Reduced Noise**: Reranking helps filter out less relevant information, focusing on the most pertinent content.

 ![AIRR](https://raw.githubusercontent.com/kranthiB/tech-pulse/main/images/rag/0010-A-IRR.png)